FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - Data centers [drive up electricity prices](https://www.fastcompany.com/91368903/ai-data-centers-require-massive-amounts-of-power-making-electricity-more-expensive-for-everyone-around-them) for people living around them
 - In Texas, residents are [asked to cut back on showers](https://economictimes.indiatimes.com/news/international/us/texas-ai-data-centers-water-usage-texas-ai-centers-guzzle-463-million-gallons-now-residents-are-asked-to-cut-back-on-showers-ai-news/articleshow/122983253.cms) while AI data centers are using major amounts of water
 - In Wyoming, the electricity demand from new data centers would [surpass that of human residents](https://arstechnica.com/information-technology/2025/07/ai-in-wyoming-may-soon-use-more-electricity-than-states-human-residents/)
+- Plans for new data centers could emit more than [129M tons of CO2](https://arstechnica.com/ai/2026/04/greenhouse-gases-from-data-center-boom-could-outpace-entire-nations/) which is more than several countries

 ### Leading to the statistical average